Information for Health Care Providers

 Dental Amalgam - Links to U.S. Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC) information about the status of classifying amalgam as a medical device with special controls.

-Fish Consumption Advisories - Some fish may contain methylmercury and other harmful chemicals.
+Fish Consumption Advice - Some fish may contain methylmercury and other harmful chemicals.
 This page provides links to advisories issued by state and local governments when fish are unsafe to eat.

 Health Effects - General information on health problems caused by mercury plus links to a variety of resources on specific health-related issues and data including children’s health.